-In addition, a country-specific NCV of 33.5 TJ/Gg of lubricants, which was determined by the Energy Institute Hrvoje Požar, was used for calculations.
+In addition, a country-specific NCV of 33.5 TJ/Gg of lubricants, which was determined by the Energy Institute Hrvoje Požar17, was used for calculations.

-Annual consumption of lubricants was extracted from the national energy balance.
+Annual consumption of lubricants was extracted from the national energy balance, from which consumption in 2-stroke engines was deducted.